 The Uniform Law Commission states that there are seven benefits to the UCLA:

 - Highly successful in resolving most cases.
 87% of Collaborative divorce cases settle in the collaborative process and an additional 3% result in reconciliation.

 - In Family Law cases, out of court settlements have been shown to have significant benefits to families:

 - Children benefit from reduced conflict

 - Children are often given a voice in the process using a safe, neutral venue.
 Research shows that parenting plans where children have had a voice are more durable and developmentally responsive to the children.

-- Parties are more vested in the outcome and satisfied with the process when they are part of the dispute resolution process, as in Collaborative law, than if the outcome was imposed upon them by a third party decision maker.
+- Parties are more vested in the outcome and satisfied with the process when they are part of the dispute resolution process, as in Collaborative law, then if the outcome was imposed upon them by a third-party decision maker.

 - Reduces court dockets and the burden on courts.

 - Benefits society and is good public policy.